-Massachusetts Four-Year State College/University Admission Requirements
+Massachusetts Four-Year State College and University Admission Requirements

-- The following college preparatory courses must be taken and passed: English-4 years, Mathematics-4 years (Algebra 1 & 2, and Geometry or Trigonometry or comparable coursework), Science-3 years (3 lab sciences), Social Science-2 years (1 year of U.S. History), Foreign Language-2 courses (in a single language in high school), and Electives-2 years (from the above subjects or from the arts and humanities or computer science). - The Minimum Admissions Standards for 4-year Massachusetts Public State College and Universities requires 4 years of Math and 3 Lab Science courses in addition to the other courses listed.
+The following college preparatory courses must be taken and passed: English - 4 years, Mathematics - 4 years (Algebra 1 & 2, and Geometry or Trigonometry or comparable coursework), Science-3 years (3 lab sciences), Social Science - 2 years (1 year of U.S. History), Foreign Language - 2 courses (in a single language in high school), and Electives - 2 years (from the above subjects or from the arts and humanities or computer science).

-The minimum GPA for any Massachusetts State College or University is 3.0.
+The minimum GPA for any Massachusetts State College or University is 3.0

-• For those candidates who do not meet the minimum GPA, a sliding scale consisting of the GPA and SAT I scores can be used.
+For those candidates who do not meet the minimum GPA, a sliding scale consisting of the GPA and SAT I scores can be used.
 Some students who do not meet minimum requirements may be accepted under a special admissions program.
 However, no applicant with a recalculated high school GPA below 2.0 may be admitted to a four-year state college or university.
 Attainment of minimum admission requirements does not guarantee acceptance.
 Students should consult with guidance for more detailed information.